We welcome all who believe in diversity, equity, belonging, and justice including environmental justice –

 The Land Restoration School is a paid, collaborative learning and transformative work experience.
-This academic program teaches the principles, practice and planning of ecological restoration for degraded lands — an educational immersion in land restoration.
+This academic program teaches the principles, practice and planning of ecological restoration for lands that need healing — an educational immersion in land restoration.

 Land Restoration School

 We believe a diversity of backgrounds, experiences and hometowns strengthens the learning experience, allowing each participant to share their skills with the group and learn from one another.
-We seek environmental justice and embrace our responsibility for equity, inclusion and diversity.
+We seek environmental justice and embrace our responsibility for diversity, equity, and belonging.

 Read more about the Land Restoration School Vision.

-The Land Restoration School 2024 Practicum will be located in the Milwaukee-North area, in partnership with Ozaukee Washington Land Trust, Mequon Nature Preserve, Nearby Nature, and the University of Wisconsin-Milwaukee Field Station.
-For information about location and LRS Associates, see Resources.
+Land Restoration School 2025 is located in the Milwaukee-North area, in partnership with Ozaukee Washington Land Trust, Mequon Nature Preserve, Nearby Nature, and the University of Wisconsin-Milwaukee Field Station.
+For information, see Resources.

 Here is a visual overview of what LRS is like!
 And read what participants have to say, below.